-- Under the Pregnancy Discrimination Act ("PDA"), employers cannot treat employees affected by pregnancy or related conditions differently from other employees similar in their ability or inability to work.
+- by pregnancy or related conditions differently from other employees similar in their ability or inability to work.
 Postpartum depression is a condition related to pregnancy under the PDA.
-If an employer treats a worker differently because she has postpartum depression-for example, by refusing to accommodate her despite accommodating other workers, cutting her hours, demoting her, or firing her-such treatment may violate the PDA.
+If an employer treats a worker differently because they have postpartum depression-for example, by refusing to accommodate them despite accommodating other workers, cutting their hours, demoting them, or firing them-such treatment may violate the PDA.
 Learn more here. - Am I covered?
-You are covered if you work for an employer with 15 or more employees.

-- Under the Americans with Disabilities Act ("ADA"), employers cannot treat employees less well (e.g., firing or demoting them) just because they have a disability, or are regarded as having a disability.
+You are covered if you work for an employer with 15 or more employees. - Under the Americans with Disabilities Act ("ADA"), employers cannot treat employees less well (e.g., firing or demoting them) just because they have a disability, or are regarded as having a disability.
 Learn more here. - Am I covered?
-You are covered if you work for an employer with 15 or more employees. - Many states and localities also have antidiscrimination laws that prohibit discrimination on the basis of disability, pregnancy, sex, familial status, and/or caregiver status.12 Discrimination due to postpartum depression may be protected under these laws, even if you work for an employer with fewer than 15 employees.
+You are likely covered if you work for an employer with 15 or more employees. - Under the Pregnant Workers Fairness Act ("PWFA"), employers cannot treat employees less well (e.g., refusal to hire, firing, and demoting them) just because they request or use an accommodation.
+Employers are also prohibited from retaliating against workers who seek or use accommodations.14 - Am I covered?
+You are likely covered if you work for an employer with 15 or more employees. - Many states and localities also have antidiscrimination laws that prohibit discrimination (i.e. treating someone less well) on the basis of disability, pregnancy, sex, familial status, and/or caregiver status.15 Discrimination due to postpartum depression may be protected under these laws, even if you work for an employer with fewer than 15 employees.
 Learn more here.